ST10256074/BCA2-POE/README.md

-# BCA2-POE Assignment Part 1
+# BCA2-POE Assignment POE
 # ST10256074 James Hart

-# Recipe Manager Part 1
+# Recipe Manager POE

 Github Link: https://github.com/ST10256074/BCA2-POE

 ## Update:
-1. Added the collection of calories and foodgroups for Recipes
-2. Added the ability to save multiple recipes
-3. Added the ability view all recipes alphabetically
-4. Recipe checks for calories exceeding 300 calories
+1. Recreation of Console app into a Desktop Application using WPF
+2. Now with filtering features
+3. Selections using combo boxes
+4. Checkboxes for steps in recipes
-5. Unit Test for calorie calculation
+5. Sort ASC and DESC for recipes
-6. Increased colored text for better readability

 ## About
-This program allows you to create and manage an infinite amount of recipes.
+This Application allows you to create and manage an infinite amount of recipes.
 The Recipe stores information about the steps, ingredients, calories, foodgroups, calorie ranges and safe amounts.
-It provides a human-readable string representation of the recipe for easy display or sharing.
+It provides Visual Form of the Recipe after being adapted from a command line program.

 ## Prerequisites

 Visual Studio: A free or paid edition of Visual Studio must be used.
-Basic C# Knowledge: This is due to this running using an IDE and not an executable.
+WPF Knowledge: This is due to the application using it to display its windows Basic C# Knowledge: This is due to this running using an IDE and not an executable.

 ## Getting Started